Simulation of crumpled sheets via alternating quasistatic and dynamic representations: Derivation of Jacobian terms

-We can observe that the first term is always symmetric due to the sum $\nabla{\hat{n}}_\alpha + \left(\nabla{\hat{n}_\alpha}\right)^T$---the sum of a matrix and its transpose.
+Through vector calculus it can be shown that \begin{linenomath} \end{linenomath} which allows us to rewrite $\nabla{C_{i\alpha}}$ as \begin{linenomath} \end{linenomath} We can observe that the first term is always symmetric due to the sum $\nabla{\hat{n}}_\alpha + \left(\nabla{\hat{n}_\alpha}\right)^T$---the sum of a matrix and its transpose.
 This is useful in recognizing when the required symmetry relationships are satisfied in order for the overall Hessian to be symmetric.
 We can take one more step in expanding our expression for $\nabla{C_{i\alpha}}$:

 We next outline a set of vector relationships that are useful in simplifying the expressions for the components of the Hessian, as well as verifying that the symmetry relationships hold:

 Now that some simplifying properties have been outlined, we derive the contributions to the Hessian of the bending energy in full.
 For clarity, we detail key steps in the derivation for the first few calculations, then present only the final results later on, as the derivations follow from similar principles.